top of page

 I am a Clinical Lead, Senior Mental Health Social Worker, and neurodiversity advocate with extensive experience supporting adults with complex mental health needs across NHS and Local Authority settings.

-My practice is grounded in clinical leadership, safeguarding expertise, and a deep commitment to strengths‑based, neurodivergent‑affirming approaches.
+My practice is grounded in clinical leadership, safeguarding expertise, and a deep commitment to strengths‑based and evidence-based neurodivergent‑affirming approaches.

 Over the past decade, I have supported multidisciplinary teams, overseen high‑risk and high‑complexity cases, and delivered specialist assessments, interventions, and safeguarding decisions.
 My work spans mental health, neurodevelopmental diagnoses, dual diagnoses, substance misuse, crisis pathways, and forensic contexts, giving me a comprehensive understanding of the systems that shape people’s lives—and the barriers they face within them.